gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to consume locally and between projects and between builds.
 - Need to be able to build for a single toolchain only.
 - Easy way to detect (and use) the set of available tool chains.
-- Define a version requirement for a toolchain
+- Define a tool chain as a type and required version (eg GCC v4.+)
-    - Attempt to locate the toolchain in path (with no binPath provided)
+    - Attempt to locate the tool chain in path (if no `path` provided)
-    - Verify the version for defined toolchain (with binPath provided)
+    - Verify the version for defined tool chain (if `path` is provided)
 - VisualCppToolChain should automatically switch between different executables for different target architectures.

 ## Story: Build a native component for multiple architectures